Does it take you several days to adjust to a new time zone after a long flight?

 In 2009, researchers from Rush University Medical Center in Chicago published an interesting report – How To Travel The World Without Jet Lag.

 They showed that shifting your body clock, with controlled exposure to strong light, is the best way to deal with jet lag.
 They also suggest that taking melatonin can help.

-The video below demonstrates how their technique works.
-It explains the basic principles of the circadian rhythm, and illustrates how you can adjust your body clock, with the example of flying east from Chicago to Paris.
+The video below demonstrates how their technique works when flying east from Chicago to Paris.

 Based on the Rush University research, there are three different approaches to dealing with the time zone changes: